codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/Multiple-classes--a--91de.md

 `.box-red-left`, `.box-red-center`, `.box-red-right`, `.box-blue-left`, `.box-blue-center`, `.box-blue-right`, `.box-green-left`, `.box-green-center`, `.box-green-right`

-That's a lot of css classes and a lot of repetitions in the css, moreover it's not very "maintainable" ..
+That's a lot of CSS classes and a lot of repetitions in the CSS, moreover it's not very "maintainable" ..
 What happens if the designer decides to change the shade of the colors ?
 We have to go and modify so many CSS classes ...

 Let's head to the next section to see a better way of doing it.